Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should register a name correctly.
+- Should register a name correctly
+  - Should set name owner to `msg.sender`.
+  - Should map name hash to owner address.
+  - Should map owner address to name.
+  - Should set correct label and namespace.
 - Should allow namespace creator to register a paid name during exclusive period.
 - Should allow anyone to register paid names after exclusive period (30 days).
 - Should process the ETH payment correctly (90% burnt, 5% to namespace creator, 5% to contract owner) when fee is paid.